Fastmail vs ProtonMail 2026: Which Secure Email Wins?

 - ✓ Zero-knowledge encryption (even ProtonMail can't read your emails)

-- ✓ End-to-end encryption by default
+- ✓ End-to-end encryption between Proton Mail users

 - ✓ Swiss jurisdiction (privacy-friendly laws)